the1lab/1lab/src/Data/Image.lagda.md

 the image case, this still doesn't really work, because we don't want to identify _arbitrary_ points.
 Our requirements are something like this:

-1. A tractable description: finitely many constructors, and hopefully "no more than a few".
-This guarantees that we can tell Agda Agda about the construction and _actually work with it_, which is also important.
+1. A tractable description: we require finitely many constructors, so that we can actually write the construction down, and would prefer *no more than a few* constructions so that working with it in formalisation is pleasant.

-2. Without any green slime, to _hopefully_ avoid the coherent issues.
+2. Without any green slime, to _hopefully_ avoid the coherence issues.

 3. So that points from $a$ are identified in $\im f$ exactly how they would be identified in $b$ under $f$.